lmparppei/Beat/README.md

 Beat is originally a fork of **Writer** by Hendrik Noeller (https://github.com/HendrikNoeller/Writer/) and still leans on his work, especially with the magnificent continuous Fountain parser.

 This started as a personal project as I needed a simple, multi-window and lightweight screenwriting application for my own films, preferrably using Fountain files.
-The ones that existed were weird, expensive and/or cumbersome or even lacked some pretty important features - such as automatic scene numbering.
+The ones that existed were weird, expensive and/or cumbersome or even lacked some pretty important features - such as automatic and visible scene numbering while writing.

-I am an artist and a filmmaker, and my programming skills are somewhat limited, so I'm open to any suggestions, improvements, feedback and collaboration.
+I am an artist and a filmmaker, and my programming skills are somewhat limited.
+I'm open to any suggestions, improvements, feedback and collaboration.

-## Latest release: Beat 1.0.6
+## Latest release: Beat 1.0.7

+* Finally got rid of the old method of zooming in/out
+* Outline card view (implemented in a separate WebView)
 * Autocomplete characters and scene headings
-* Automatic scene numbering in edit view –- this has some quirks, but works.
-Recognizes Fountain scene numbering.
+* Automatic scene numbering in edit view.
+Recognizes Fountain forced scene numbers.
 * Set colors for scene headings, synopses and sections by typing `[[COLOR RED]]` (or any other common color) after the heading.
 This is an experimental feature for now.
 * Small visual bug fixes

-**Note:** This repository follows my development and does NOT match the released versions.
+**Note:** This repository follows my development and usually DOES NOT match the released versions.
 Dread lightly, dear friend!

 ## Future